 Alex joined Watsi on October 16th, 2015.
-Three years ago, Alex became the 2434th member to automatically support a new Watsi patient every month.
-Since then, 3,279 more people have become monthly donors!
-Alex's most recent donation supported Abigael, a playful three-year-old from Kenya, to fund post-burn treatment.
+Six years ago, Alex joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alex's most recent donation supported Noel, a happy toddler from Tanzania, to fund burn surgery.

 Abigael is a three-year-old girl from Kenya.
 Her mother is a 20-year-old student due to complete her high school education.
 Her grandmother and uncle are the sole breadwinners of the family.
 From bi-monthly payments of selling milk, her grandmother makes $15 which mostly pays fees for her children.
 This leaves her grandmother with little income to take care of any other family needs.
 Abigael is a playful young girl.
 When she was two years old, in 2018, Abigael was playing with her friends and she ran into the kitchen, falling into boiling water.
 She dipped her left hand into the water and had spillover on her gluteal region.
 She is now not able to move her fingers.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Abigael receive treatment.
 On February 19th, surgeons at their care center will perform a burn contracture release surgery so she will be able to move her fingers easily.
 Now, she needs help to fund this $1,176 procedure.
 Abigael’s grandmother says, “My prayer is to see my grandchild utilizing her hand with ease.”